.

 Ashkenas closed his article by providing two guiding principles for mid-sized companies that have a culture of engagement:

-• Be clear about whether you’re engaging people for the purpose of providing input or for making a decision.
+• Be clear about whether you’re engaging people to provide input or to make a decision.

-• Have a dedicated leader who will continue to be deeply engaged throughout the process.
+• Have a dedicated leader who will be deeply engaged throughout the process.

 We’ve Been There Before

-Technology was a huge enabler, but as we grew we realized that these piecemealed solutions resulted in multiple software vendors, and as a business, we went from being innovative to being in constant maintenance mode.
+Pathology software technology was a huge enabler, but as we grew, we realized these piecemeal solutions resulted in multiple lab vendors.
+As a business, we went from being innovative and cutting-edge to being in constant maintenance mode.

-The lessons we learned helped launch our company with a shared vision of the advantages that come with integrated and unified LIS software (click here to learn how the company was founded).
+The lessons learned at Healthline helped us launch our LIS company with a shared vision of the advantages inherent in an integrated and unified pathology lab management system

 Medical Lab Industry